 If you're on a tight budget but still want affordable headphones that deliver a good isolation, then the Panasonic RP-HC 56 are a decent option.
 These noise cancelling earbuds don't have the best sound and tend to distort a lot at higher volumes.
 However, their noise cancellation and in-ear fit reduce a significant amount of ambient noise, which make them OK to use in loud environments.

 Our recommendations above are what we think are currently the best noise-cancelling headphones to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).

 A few examples of noise-cancelling headphones that didn't make the cut:

 - Bose QuietControl 30.
 Great isolation, portable and comfortable earbuds.
 Neckband design not for everyone.See our review

 - Denon AHGC20.
 Great noise canceling but a poor and uneven audio reproduction and they're very pricey.
 See our review

 If you would like to choose for yourself, here is the list of all our reviews for noise-cancelling headphones.
 Be careful not to get caught up in the details.
-There is no perfect noise-cancelling headphone and the level at which you play your music will naturally drown, ambient noise of lower amplitudes.
+There are no perfect headphones and the level at which you play your music will naturally drown the ambient noise of lower amplitudes.